What Is An Inflammation?

 Miso soup

-The basis of miso soup is a mixture of fermented soybeans, salt.
-Grain.
+The basis of miso soup is a mixture of fermented soybeans, salt, and grain.
 In Japan, miso soup is a popular breakfast.
 It gets your digestive system going.
 Miso soup sometimes contains as many as 160 different bacterial strains.
-The soup is also very easily digestible, low in calories.
-Rich in vitamin B and all kinds of antioxidants.
+The soup is also very easily digestible, low in calories, and rich in vitamin B and all kinds of antioxidants.

 Cottage Cheese

-By no means do all lactic acid bacteria reach your intestines: some don't survive the journey.
+By no means do all lactic acid bacteria reach your intestines: some do not survive the journey.
 Research has shown that the bacteria in some fermented soft cheeses such as Cottage cheese are strong enough.
 Some old cheeses are also probiotics.

 Kefir

-it's a thick liquid, carbonated.
-Slightly alcoholic milk drink: kefir.
+It is a thick liquid, carbonated, and slightly alcoholic milk drink: kefir.
 The drink originates from the Caucasus.
 Traditionally, kefir is made from kefir grains that are added to milk to cause fermentation.
 In factory-produced kefir, a mixture of bacteria and yeast is added.

 Gherkins

 Gherkins are also often fermented.
 Do you eat gherkins to stimulate your intestinal flora?
 Then choose salted gherkins without vinegar.
-A solution of sea salt and water promotes the growth of good bacteria.
-The benefits for your digestion are greatest.
+A solution of sea salt and water promotes the growth of good bacteria, so the benefits for your digestion are greatest.

 Tempeh